Pin Cushion Project

 Stuff the pincushion with toy stuffing or crushed nut shells.
 I used toy stuffing for mine, I found a point turner came in useful for getting the stuffing right into the corners.

 Sew the gap closed then your pincushion is ready to use.
-Why not order some of our new colourful glass head pins to use with your pin cushion?
+Why not order some of our new easy grip pins to use with your pin cushion?